 You want the ring you chose to be perfect, but if your fiancée doesn’t like it, then you need to know that you can return it, or exchange it for something else.

 At Ethica, we have a 30-day approval period for all our jewellery, and will offer a complete refund on all items returned to us in new, complete, un-worn condition, within that period.
-We also offer an exchange policy.
-Just make sure that the ring that you are returning comes back to us in an unworn condition with the security tag still attached.
-There are certain exclusions, including for bespoke or customised items.
+We also offer an exchange policy, with refunds or additional payments as necessary.
+There are certain exclusions, including for bespoke or customised items, and you can find out all about the details of the two policies on our website.
+Your peace of mind is important to us, and we don’t want your fiancée to be stuck with a ring she dislikes because you can’t afford to buy a second one for her.

 Half the fun of proposing is presenting your beloved with a ring in a beautiful box, and watching her face light up as she opens it.